journal.stuffwithstuff.com

 CNN’s election results “graph”

 Very pretty.
 Lots of smiling faces and exciting vertical lines.
 Unfortunately, for all those pixels, there’s a hell of a lot of chartjunk.
 It’s enough to drive a Tufte-fanboy like me crazy.
+Lets focus on just the actual chart part of the image:

 Where’s the top?